 III.2 Occurrences: R̥gvedic mantras, Non-R̥gvedic mantras and brāhmaṇa-portions

-The complete list of occurrences follows, first presenting those passages that are quotations of R̥V mantras.
-In oder to analyse the semantic development of van- / vani- it is necessary to start by separating what has been taken from the R̥gveda Saṃhitā from the actual later compositions.
+A complete list of occurrences of the verb in question follows but I first present passages that are quotations of R̥V mantras.
+In order to analyse the semantic development of van-/vani- it is necessary to start by separating attestations present in the R̥gveda Saṃhitā from those deriving from later compositions.
 Furthermore, the attestations have been divided between Saṃhitā and Brāhmaṇa.
-Within both groups, the texts are ordered along the different schools and traditions within the schools.
+Within both groups, the texts are ordered in terms of the different schools and traditions within the schools.
 The YV school is present most frequently.
-We will not take into account the AV school here.
-As long as we want to analyse the ritual development in its more standardised attestation first, we will concentrate on the other three Veda.
-Therefore, the AV occurrences will be analysed in the next chapter.
-While the SV, as may be noticed easily, offers only quotations of the R̥V mantras set alone to be used to chant, that is not inserted in a ritual discourse.
-This is of course not surprising for the SV texts are more or less just a “singing repertoire”.
-The R̥gveda Saṃhitā has been analysed above, so here we will just consider the Brāhmaṇas of the R̥V school, which by the way has very few occurrences of van- / vani-.
-This ends up in the overwhelming presence of texts of the YV school, that are also the most interesting for the study of a ritual development because they represent the liturgical texts par excellence, containing not only mantras and yajus but, in the case of the Black YV already in the Saṃhitās texts, also plenty of commentaries and exegetical notations.
-The analysis of the occurrences is expounded upon in the following paragraph, III.3.
+I leave aside the AV school here because analysing the ritual development in its more standardised attestations first requires that I concentrate on the other three Vedas first.
+The AV occurrences will be analysed in the next chapter.
+While the SV, as is immediately obvious, offers only quotations of the R̥V mantras set apart to be used to chant and not inserted in the ritual discourse.
+This is, of course, not surprising for the SV texts are more or less just a “singing repertoire”.
+The R̥gveda Saṃhitā has been analysed above, so here we will just consider the Brāhmaṇas of the R̥V school, actually has very few occurrences of van-/vani-.
+This ends up in the overwhelming presence of texts of the YV school, that are also the most interesting for the study of a ritual development because they represent the liturgical texts par excellence, containing not only mantras and yajus but, in the case of the Black YV already in the Saṃhitā’s texts, also plenty of commentaries and exegetical notations.
+The analysis of the occurrences is expounded upon in the section III.3 below.

 III.2.1 Saṃhitā Occurrences